AaltoSciComp/scicomp-docs/triton/examples/openfoam/openfoam.rst

 OpenFOAM (with ParaView)
 ========================

+This uses :doc:`Singularity containers </triton/usage/singularity>`,
+so you should refer to that page first for general information.

 OpenFOAM and ParaView have been installed from the Ubuntu 16.04 Docker image provided by OpenFOAM people.
 It has minimal amount of other software installed.